iequivocality/wfc-ts/README.md

 ## Concepts

-## Objects

-Renderer - renders the generated "wave" function to the canvas Wave<T, C> - handles the wave function and tiles Tile<T, C> - handles rotation and constraint checks, also handles propagation Cell<T, C> - contains the entropy and the state of the cell (collapsed/observed)

 ## Terminologies

 - Unobserved - each cell has an initial unobserved state (in quantum mechanics, it means that the cell is in a superposition of all possible states)